DRoPack/mkdocs-notebook/docs/spfx/spfx-basics.md

     The `Yeoman` prompts for SharePoint will vary depending on the version of `Yeoman` installed.

 !!! info
     By default the `Yeoman` generator will do an `npm install` and install all the dependencies if you wish to skip the `npm install` portion.
-Run the follow flag.
+Run the following flag.

-    ```cmd title="Skip NPM Install"
+    ```cmd title="Skip NPM install"
     yo @microsoft/sharepoint --skip-install
     ```

-    After the project is created, it's the developers responsibility to run the `npm install`.
-The benefit of doing it this way is that the generator will scaffold out the project faster.
+    After the project is created, it's the developer's responsibility to run `npm install`.
+The benefit of doing it this way is that the generator will scaffold the project faster.

 ## Install Local Certificate